 How to Start Using Retinol In Your Skin Care Regimen

-In my practice I use retinol cream and retinol pads.
+In my practice I use Retinol Renewal Cream and Retinol Renewal Pads.
 I like to start patients who are new to retinol on the Retinol Renewal Pads.
 They are very gentle and easy to use!
 The pads are great for people with sensitive skin.
-The Retinol Cream is good for more mature skin or someone who has been using retinol already.
-The cream also contains a lightening complex that will help to reduce pigmentation.
+The Retinol Renewal 50 & 100 are good for more mature skin or someone who has been using retinol already.
 It is stronger than the pads so it can be a bit drying at first.
 I like to have patients do a round or two of the pads and then switch to the cream.

 Get started on Retinol today!
 Order below 🙂

 If you are new to retinol or have sensitive skin: